REW-XB/Random-Scripts/README.md

 These scripts were made for fun

-these were made on linux so if you have problems send a issue
+these were made on linux so if you have problems send an issue